data-steve/rowcol/docs/product/Oodaloo_RowCol_cash_runway_ritual.md

 At the nexus of cash-in, cash-out, and cash-on-hand, Oodaloo and RowCol stand where owners and accounting pros meet every week.
 That makes them indispensable—and gives them pricing power—while incumbents remain focused on tax and compliance.

-**Why now (and why it’s durable):** Even as QBO adds agents and automation for bookkeeping hygiene, those features **strengthen the inputs.** Oodaloo focuses on the **judgment moment**—compressing AR/AP timing and runway into a single **owner approval that executes.** CAS firms benefit as low-value categorization is automated; Oodaloo/RowCol elevates their weekly advisory and feeds a cleaner month-end close.
+**Why now (and why it's durable):** Even as QBO adds agents and automation for bookkeeping hygiene, those features **strengthen the inputs.** Oodaloo focuses on the **judgment moment**—compressing AR/AP timing and runway into a single **owner approval that executes.**

+**Agentic positioning is defensible**: QBO agents handle task-level automation (journal-first, compliance-driven).
+Oodaloo's agentic console handles decision-level orchestration (runway-first, survival-driven).
+These are complementary layers, not competing products.
+QBO agents clean the pipes; Oodaloo decides what flows through.

+CAS firms benefit as low-value categorization is automated by QBO agents; Oodaloo/RowCol elevates their weekly advisory with agentic decision orchestration and feeds a cleaner month-end close.

 ---